A Homeowner’s Guide to Frozen Pipes

 - Unusual whistling, banging, or clanking noises coming from the pipes or behind the walls

-- A visible bulge and/or crack on an exposed pipe
+- A visible bulge or crack on an exposed pipe

 How to Locate Frozen Pipes in Your House